Tim Southee: 2009–2010 season

 After missing the 2009 winter season Southee became a regular selection for New Zealand in the 2009–10 summer, playing 18 of the season's 22 international matches against Pakistan, Bangladesh and Australia.
 He also played ten HRV Cup matches for Northern Districts in January.

-With bowler Daryl Tuffey unavailable due to a broken hand, Southee regained a place in the New Zealand side that travelled to Abu Dhabi and Dubai to play three ODIs and two Twenty20s against Pakistan.
-Before the series captain and stand-in coach Daniel Vettori said he hoped that Southee could "cement his place" in the side.
+With bowler Daryl Tuffey unavailable due to a broken hand, Southee regained a place in the New Zealand team that travelled to Abu Dhabi and Dubai to play three ODIs and two Twenty20s against Pakistan.
+Before the series captain and stand-in coach Daniel Vettori said he hoped that Southee could "cement his place" in the team.
 Vettori picked him for all five matches, across which he took seven wickets (four in the ODIs, three in Twenty20s).

 The teams moved to New Zealand for a three test series.
 Before the series Southee played for an invitational XI in a three-day match against the tourists but he "didn't think I bowled very well" and was omitted for the first two tests.
 He returned to Northern Districts and immediately took 8/27 in a Plunket Shield match against Wellington, the third-best figures in Northern Districts history.
 (The Wellington match was marred for Southee by a two-day suspension for swearing.)
 He was added to the New Zealand team for the third and final test, in Napier, opening the bowling and taking three wickets.

 In February Bangladesh visited New Zealand for three ODIs, one Twenty20 and a test.
 Southee went wicketless in the Twenty20 and first ODI, then missed the second ODI.
 He returned with three wickets in the third.
 In the one-off test he opened the bowling and took four wickets across two innings.
 New Zealand won by 121 runs, giving them a clean sweep of the tour.

 Australia's tour included two Twenty20s, five ODIs and two tests.
 Southee played all of these matches except the first Twenty20.
 His series began slowly, with only two wickets in his first five games.
 Although in the last ODI (which was a dead rubber) he took 4/36 and was man of the match in a 51-run victory.

 Australia won the test series easily.
 In the first match New Zealand only took five wickets, none of them falling to Southee.
 In the second New Zealand started by bowling Australia out for 231.
 Southee had four first-innings wickets and added two more top-order scalps in the second.
 His two batting scores – 22 not out and 45 respectively – were his best since his debut test.